 Cardio expects that sales and partnership cycles will continue to be long.
-Our ongoing strategy for expanding its our business operations includes and increasing revenue generation include the following:
+Our ongoing strategy for expanding our business operations and increasing revenue generation include the following:

-- Develop blood-based additional products, including clinical tests for stroke, congestive heart failure and diabetes; - Build out Expand clinical and health economics evidence in order portfolio to obtain payer reimbursement for Cardio's tests; continue to demonstrate value of products and increase reach; - Expand its testing process outside of a single high complexity CLIA laboratory to multiple laboratories, including hospital laboratories; Leverage our newly-awarded CPT PLA codes; - Introduce Expand the test adoption of our products across several additional key channels, including health systems and self-insured employers; employers, including for HeartRisk, Cardio's new SaaS product; - Scale our internal operations capabilities with a focus on improving efficiency and reducing our cost of goods sold; and - Pursue the potential acquisition strategic partnership(s) and acquisition(s) of one or more synergistic companies in the telemedicine, AI or remote patient monitoring space. companies.
+- Develop additional products, including clinical tests for stroke, congestive heart failure and diabetes; - Expand clinical and health economics evidence portfolio to continue to demonstrate value of products and increase reach; - Leverage our newly-awarded CPT PLA codes; - Expand the adoption of our products across key channels, including health systems and self-insured employers, including for HeartRisk, Cardio's new SaaS product; - Scale our internal operations capabilities with a focus on improving efficiency and reducing our cost of goods sold; and - Pursue potential strategic partnership(s) and acquisition(s) of one or more synergistic companies.